jim-collier/x9git/README.md

 Nothing here is required.
 With no configuration Gitsby uses whichever account `gh` is logged in as, exactly as it always did.
 A single-account machine never notices the feature exists.

-Full detail, including SSH keys, token files, and how Gitsby checks that `gh` and `git` agree about who you are: [accounts.md](accounts.md).
+Full detail, including where the file lives on each platform, SSH keys, token files, and how Gitsby checks that `gh` and `git` agree about who you are: [accounts.md](accounts.md).

 ## Compatibility